Soundharya2004/Bus-Pass-Management/README.md

    ```
 2. **Setting up the database**

    Open the mysql workbench or in the command prompt and construct the required tables for the execution .
-Refer `db.schema` file for the table details and the schema.
+Refer `db.sql` file for the table details and the schema.

    After setting up the databases , make sure all the tables have been created and along with the parameters.